nbice1/First-Order-Logic/README.md

 ~E,n - Apply Negation Elimination to the double negation at line n.

-~I,n-m - Apply Negation Introduction to the subformula from line n to m.
+~I,n-m - Apply Negation Introduction to the subproof from line n to m.
 The formula at line m must be F.

 -ER,n,m - Apply Biconditional Elimination to the formula at line n using the left subformula at line m, outputting the right subformula.